dmaccormac/xmplaylist/README.md

 ---

 ### `Get-XMPlaylist`
-Retrieves recently played tracks for freed or channel.
+Retrieves recently played tracks for feed or channel.

 Get recently played tracks for all channels (feed).
 ```powershell